 - Page numbers

 If you are requesting an article you found in PubMed you can simply send us the PMID number found at the bottom of the article citation.

 Articles are delivered by email or mail (if requested).

 Books and Audio Visual

-You can borrow materials for 30 days.
+Books are due at the end of each University term (April, August, and December).
 If you need to renew your items contact us for assistance.

 Clients in the regions

 Books and audio visual resources are delivered to MHIKNET clients through the mail and include return postage.
 Clients are responsible for following the return instructions enclosed with borrowed materials and in ensuring that materials are returned promptly.
 A notice will accompany your materials indicating the due date.

 Books and audio visual resources are sent directly to client's offices and can be returned by dropping them off in your nearest mailroom with "NJM Health Sciences Library" on the mailing label.
 Materials will be returned by courier to the Library at no cost.

 - Held in the library collection will be delivered to your email in three to five working days